Health Insurers Are Still Skimping On Mental Health Coverage

 In Virginia, the Milliman report found that 26 percent of behavioral health office visits were out-of-network — more than seven times more than for medical care.

-With no alternative, Carlin stuck with her old therapist, but now has to save up between sessions.
+With no alternative, Carlin stuck with her old therapist but now has to save up between sessions.
 She has just enough to cover a visit once every few months.

 "I make $30,000 a year," Carlin says.
 "I can't afford an out-of-pocket therapist or psychiatrist.
 I just can't afford it.
 I'm choosing groceries over a therapist."